mbelvadi/library-journal-entitlements-project/README.md

 # Library Journal Entitlements Project

-For a complete overview of the project please refer to the [wiki](https://github.com/UPEI-Android/library-journal-entitlements-project/wiki).
+For a complete overview of the project and presentation links about it please refer to the [wiki](https://github.com/UPEI-Android/library-journal-entitlements-project/wiki).

 This project is licensed under GPLv3.
 See [`LICENSE`](./LICENSE).